Ranchers in the Owens Valley didn't take too kindly to the aqueduct that drained their underground springs and

 54-mile journey to the ocean at 5:25 a.m. on March 13th.

-At dawn's early light, approximately 470 people lay dead.
-The exact count may never be known.
+At dawn's early light, an estimated 411 people lay dead.
 Some bodies were buried under

 several feet of earth and were still being discovered in the 1950s.
 In fact, remains believed to be those of a dam victim